 Plans & Documents

-The Municipal Development Plan is a long-term strategic Plan for managing growth in our Town.
+The Municipal Development Plan is a long-term strategic plan for managing growth in our Town.
 The MDP sets the vision on how to accommodate this growth responsibly.
-The MDP will serve as an important decision-making tool for Mayor & Council, administration, and stakeholders.
+The MDP will serve as an important decision-making tool for the Mayor & Council, administration, and stakeholders.

 MDP Background & Analysis Report